joan41868/hethers.js/packages/bignumber/README.md

 Big Numbers
 ===========

-This sub-module is part of the [ethers project](https://github.com/ethers-io/ethers.js).
+This sub-module is part of the [hethers project](https://github.com/hashgraph/hethers.js).
+It is a fork of the original [ethers project](https://github.com/ethers-io/ethers.js) sub-module.

 It is responsible for handling arbitrarily large numbers and mathematic operations.